Security measures

 Hi everyone, I'm Arne from Sprend.
 Let's discuss how we recruit new talent for our software development team.

-From an engineer's perspective, whether freelancing, working with an outstaffing company, or seeking a permanent position, the ideal scenario involves having control over the process.
-Ideally, engineers would discover us themselves through a (specialized) search engine, and then thoroughly research our future plans, our technology, and our way of working.
+From the software engineer's perspective, whether freelancing, working with a developer agency, or seeking a permanent position, the ideal scenario involves having control over the process.
+Engineers would discover us through a search engine, then thoroughly research our future plans, our technology, and way of working.
 Still interested?
 Tell your agent or call me directly, Arne: +46707145299.
-When I say agent, I also include your boss or salesperson – they are working for you.
+When I say agent, I also include your boss or salesperson—they are working for you.

-Agents play a key role as bridge builders, connecting the engineer with the project.
+Agents and agencies play a key role as bridge builders, connecting the engineer with the project.
 However, a conflict can arise between quality and quantity.
-We believe that relying solely on CVs emphasizes quantity over quality, and the agent should have a genuine understanding of the developer and be able to effectively advocate for them without merely sending over a CV.
+We believe that relying solely on CVs emphasises quantity over quality, and that the agent should have a genuine understanding of the developer and be able to effectively advocate for them, rather than merely sending over a CV.
 The goal is for the agent to make us want to meet the developer so much that we're begging for a meeting!
-When that happens, the agent contacts the developer and “sells” the Sprend project to them.
+With that hurdle passed, the agent contacts the developer and “sells” the Sprend project to them.

 Let’s try working together

 Finally, once there's a potential match, we like to have a "Let's work together" task for the engineer.
 This involves a programming challenge based on real Sprend issues.
-However, the true goal is to assess how well we communicate, collaborate, and solve problems together – do we genuinely enjoy working together?
-This is more important than just raw technical skills.
+However, the true goal is to assess how well we communicate, collaborate, and solve problems together—do we genuinely enjoy working together?
+This is more important than raw technical skills alone.
 It's all about seeing if there's a good team fit.
 At Sprend, we're seeking developers who share our values and can truly thrive within our team.

 And then the magic happens